 1st place winner in the 2004 American Medical Writers Association Book Competition!

-- The modifications in the S.T.A.B.L.E. guidelines that are necessary when caring for neonates with CHD.
+The final section discusses modifications to the six S.T.A.B.L.E. assessment components that are necessary when caring for neonates with suspected or confirmed CHD.

 - Physical examination and patient assessment for CHD (includes treatment of SVT, assessment of heart sounds and murmurs);